Wednesday, October 9, 2024

 Dear Friends and Family,

-1. That God will continue to save souls and add them to the church here in San Pablo.
+3. That the Lord will continue to save souls and add them to the church.

 In Christ,